All Episodes

 But the FBI, you know, needs to get on the job.

-We're losing all hope and trust.
+We are losing all hope and trust.

 I have an FBI buddy of mine that I was talking to.

-I said, Do you think there's anything wrong in what I'm pointing out here?
+I said, do you think there's anything wrong in what I'm pointing out here?

-And he goes, Nope.
+And he goes, nope.

 And it makes it very clear that the top FBI and Justice Department officials appointed by Obama pretty much single-handedly destroyed the FBI's reputation.